Union Station (Columbus, Georgia): Central of Georgia

 The last trains operating out of Columbus in early 1971 were the Man O' War and the City of Miami.
 Passenger services ended and the station closed, with the passing of passenger operations to Amtrak on May 1, 1971.

-Disposition in recent decades
+Use since the end of rail services

-Union Station was added to the National Register of Historic Places in 1980.
-However, the building was vulnerable to demolition.
-Yet, various activists, and the Historic Columbus Foundation, Southern Railway System, and the Consolidated Government of Columbus mobilized to save the station.
+Union Station was nominated for inclusion on the National Register of Historic Places as part of a Multiple Property Submission by the Lower Chattahoochee Valley Area Planning and Development Commission and Historic Columbus Foundation.
+The station was added to the National Register of Historic Places in 1980.
+Despite its inclusion to the register, the building was vulnerable to demolition.
+Various activists, the Historic Columbus Foundation, Southern Railway System, and the Consolidated Government of Columbus mobilized to save the station.

-The building remains intact and serves as the chamber of commerce office for the metropolitan area.
+After the building was renovated in 1987, the station served as the corporate headquarters of financial technology company TSYS until 1999.
+Following TSYS's departure, the Columbus Georgia Chamber of Commerce began utilizing the building beginning in August 2001.
+By 2016, the station building was put up for sale once more.
+Following it's sale for $1.1 million in 2024, the building was converted to mixed-use development in 2025 with the total cost of the remodeling project totaling about $5 million.
+Following the mixed-use conversion, the former station building contains apartments, offices, and an event space.